Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 required for parsing Gem5 defined macroops.

 ## Python-Lex-Yacc(PLY) for macroop parsing
-Because GEM5 makes use of domain-specific-languaged built on top of python to provide architecture independent grammars for defining macroop and microops, it shuld be translated to CPP code.
+Because GEM5 makes use of domain-specific-languages built on top of python to provide architecture independent grammars for defining macroop and microops, it should be translated to C++ code.

 For translation,
 GEM5 provides *MicroAssembler* class